 23. Blues Venues

-Austin’s music scene is steeped with the Blues.
+Austin’s music scene is steeped with the Blues. seeing live music here is one of the best things to do at night here.
 Some blues greats got their start in Austin, like legendary blues guitarist Stevie Ray Vaughan, ZZ Top, and others.
 First and foremost the legendary Antone's Nightclub.
 Opened in 1975, this world-famous venue is considered “Austin’s home of the blues”.